Samson and Delilah (opera): Composition history

 In spite of many precedents, the French public reacted negatively to Saint-Saëns's intention of putting a Biblical subject on the stage.
 The alarm on the part of the public caused him to abandon working further on the opera for the next two years.

 In the summer of 1872, not too long after the premiere of Saint-Saëns's second opera La princesse jaune, the composer went to Weimar to see the first revival of Wagner's Das Rheingold under the baton of Franz Liszt, the former musical director of the Weimar court orchestra and opera.
 Liszt was highly interested in producing new works by talented composers and persuaded Saint-Saëns to finish Samson and Delilah, even offering to produce the completed work at the grand-ducal opera house in Weimar.
 Encouraged, Saint-Saëns began composing act 1 in late 1872 and worked on it sporadically for the next few years.
 He wrote a large amount of act 1 and completed it during a trip to Algiers in 1874.
 Upon returning to France in 1875, Saint-Saëns presented act 1 in Paris at the Théâtre du Châtelet in a similar format as the 1870 performance of act 2.
 The work was harshly received by music critics and failed to gain the public's interest.
-That same year acclaimed mezzo-soprano Pauline Viardot, for whom Saint-Saëns wrote the role of Dalila, organized and performed in a private performance of act 2 at a friend's home in Croissy, with the composer at the piano.
+That year acclaimed mezzo-soprano Pauline Viardot, for whom Saint-Saëns wrote the role of Dalila, organized and performed in a private performance of act 2 at a friend's home in Croissy, with the composer at the piano.
 Viardot was a great admirer of the work and she hoped that this private performance would encourage Halanzier, the director of the Paris Opéra who was in attendance, to mount a full production.
 Although Saint-Saëns completed the score in 1876, no opera houses in France displayed any desire to stage Samson et Dalila.
 Liszt's sustained support however led to the work being mounted in Weimar in 1877.